solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
             Yunyi Shen is a MS student in Wildlife Ecology and in Statistics.
-He works on Bayesian regression models that reconstruct network from observations and their applications in community ecology of mammals/plants/microbs.
-He did his undergradate degree in Physical Biology at <a href="http://english.pku.edu.cn/">Peking University</a><br/>.
+He works on Bayesian regression models that reconstruct network from observations and their applications in the community ecology of mammals/plants/microbes.
+He did his undergraduate degree in Physical Biology at <a href="http://english.pku.edu.cn/">Peking University</a><br/>.
         </div>
     </div>
 </div>